 You have this great idea for a business.
 It’s been brewing for a couple of years now, and you’re finally ready to act on it.

 Fantastic!
-What’s your business plan?
+What’s your business strategy?

 Many people preparing to start a business — and even some who have already started one — fail to research and write a business plan that tests the feasibility of their idea.
 Some may think it’s a “waste of time.”
 They would rather wing it, stick with a pitch deck, or hope for the best.